amaurycarvalho/grafana-deepseek-demo/README.md

 This MVP project demonstrates the integration of *Deepseek LLM (via Ollama)* with *Grafana OSS*, providing basic autocompletion capabilities.
 It also enables *Deepseek* integration with *VSCode*, offering partial support for the *Model Context Protocol* (MCP).

-> ⚠️ **Warning**: This is a prototype (MVP) project intended for testing only.
+> ⚠️ **Warning**: This is a prototype (MVP) working in progress project intended for testing only.
 > Do not deploy it to production environments — it lacks security hardening and validation mechanisms.

 ## 📖 User's Guide

 ### Introduction

-Grafana’s built-in LLM support is currently available only on Grafana Cloud, through the [Grafana Assistent](https://grafana.com/docs/grafana-cloud/machine-learning/assistant/) service.
+Grafana’s built-in LLM support is currently available only on Grafana Cloud through the [Grafana Assistent](https://grafana.com/docs/grafana-cloud/machine-learning/assistant/) service.
 While [initially free](https://grafana.com/whats-new/2025-10-08-grafana-assistant-is-now-generally-available/) it will become a [paid feature in 2026](https://grafana.com/docs/grafana-cloud/machine-learning/assistant/introduction/pricing/).

 However, Grafana OSS provides basic LLM integration that works with OpenAI-compatible APIs.